 Dispensationalism: Key to Understanding the Bible

 Hermeneutics, the theory and methodology of scriptural interpretation, depends entirely upon a good understanding of the series of dispensations or ages by which God has revealed himself and his prophetic plan to mankind.
-This foundational understanding is crucial because it will prevent the Bible student from making great (and possibly heretical) errors on such teachings as salvation, security, Christian living, and worship.
+This foundational understanding is crucial because it will prevent the Bible student from making great errors on such teachings as salvation, security, Christian living, and worship.
 Many cults were born out of ignorance of this pivotal issue.

-Dispensationalism, then, is the understanding that God’s methods of dealing with man have gone through a series of stages, two of which remain at this time.
-This is not to be confused with the heresy that God Himself could ever change, since the scriptures expressly say otherwise.
+Dispensationalism, then, is the understanding that God’s methods of dealing with people have gone through a series of stages, two of which remain at this time.
+This is not to be confused with the error that God Himself could ever change, since the scriptures expressly say otherwise.
 This is also not to say that the requirement for salvation has ever changed, just the conditions and security of it.

 It should be remembered that the various books of the Bible were not written in a vacuum, as if the words themselves had mystical properties that could only be properly interpreted by trained experts.
 These were written by God through ordinary people, to ordinary people, in specific situations, and with specific ideas in mind.
 Does anyone today write a letter and expect the reader to interpret the words any way they choose?
-People don’t (and shouldn’t be expected to) consider all the ways in which a sentence could be understood before they write!
+People don’t (and shouldn’t be expected to) consider all the ways in which a sentence could be understood before they write.
 This was the great error of the Pharisees and scribes, an error that is becoming increasingly common today.

 The Seven Dispensations

 Although authors differ on the exact number and duration of the dispensations, I will use the C. I. Scofield model, which contains seven ages from the creation of Adam to the end of the Millennium.
-These ages are marked by a change with respect to sin and man’s responsibility, and can be seen as a series of tests of mankind by God.
+These ages are marked by a change with respect to sin and people’s responsibility, and can be seen as a series of tests by God.
 The seven dispensations are as follows: